Neuropharmacology & Neurotherapeutics

 Sciatic nerve repair and grafting has been hindered by the large cross-sectional area of the nerve compared to the usual donor sural nerve.
 Gaps larger than 5 cm have been associated with worse postsurgical outcomes.
 A reported method of sciatic nerve repair involved autologous sural nerve graft and supplementation with autologous Schwann cells.
 The study had promising results in human subjects, albeit only in two individuals.
 Further studies are necessary to determine the usefulness of this method (34).

-Piriformis syndrome has presented five days after cesarean delivery with sudden onset of left buttock and hip pain, perhaps due to prolonged sitting and weight bearing in the upright position after cesarean delivery (102).
-There is increased risk of sciatic neuropathy after intramuscular injection during a prolonged lithotomy posture (06).
+Piriformis syndrome has presented 5 days after cesarean delivery with sudden onset of left buttock and hip pain, perhaps due to prolonged sitting and weight bearing in the upright position after cesarean delivery (106).
+There is an increased risk of sciatic neuropathy after intramuscular injection during a prolonged lithotomy posture (06).

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.